 This is a huge turn-off for potential employers as they are only interested in hiring or doing business with mature professionals that know how to resolve matters amicably.

 The modern man or woman may be looking for a partner who has an established career who will not be a financial burden, someone who will complement the life they are building for themselves.
 Tempting as it is to browse for potential partners online, please resist the urge.

 Most people are on LinkedIn for the right reasons such as seeking career or business-related connections, this may result in your behaviour being reported and your profile being deactivated.

 If you understand the purpose of a profile picture you will opt for a professional headshot.
 Posting a picture of you and your partner may not be ideal for this particular platform.
 We live in an age where most communication is digital, and you meet people online that you may not necessarily meet in person.

 People generally respond better when interacting with a person they can put a face to.
 Another picture mistake is an overly sexy picture, please keep it decent, think of LinkedIn as a huge digital boardroom.

 With that being said, LinkedIn is a wonderful platform full of endless networking opportunities.
 If used wisely can help advance your career and open doors for you.

 Over the past three years, we have assisted most of our clients to acquire new job opportunities through LinkedIn than any other platform.
-We professionally setup, write and design the profile but more than that we connect your profile and introduce you to recruiters, hiring manager in your field of interest.
+We professionally set up, write and design your profile ensuring that you stand out and are easily searchable by recruiters.
 Click here for more.